SnapLogic/developer.snaplogic.com/source/index.html.md

 # Introduction

-This documentation guides a developer through the steps necessary to develop **Snaps** for the [SnapLogic Elastic Integration Platform](https://www.snaplogic.com/).
+This documentation guides a developer through the steps necessary to develop **Snaps** for the [SnapLogic Intelligent Integration Platform](https://www.snaplogic.com/).

 ## Snaps and Snap Packs